atonuhere/node-es6-user-prototype/README.md

   > `npm start` will run `nodemon index.js`.

-8. Or use `seeders` for loading master data for dev or prod
+8. Or use `seeders` for loading master data

   ```
   $ npm run seeddemo